 - Myopia and hypermetropia are sometimes interchangeable with the terms nearsightedness and farsightedness, respectively.

 - The nature of myopia and hypermetropia is the most important feature to distinguish between the two, in which a former affects the distant vision, but near objects are often clear to the eye, and a latter affects the near vision look, but the far objects are visible.

 - The characteristic difference between the two is the image formation, wherein the image forms in front of the retina in the myopic eye, and behind the retina in the hypermetropic eye.

 - The major effect is on the size of the eyeball, which increases in a myopic eye due to the decreases in focal length.
-Oppositely, the size of eyeball decreases in a hypermetropic eye, which increases the focal length.
-The focal length of a lens is inversely proportional to the size of the eyeball, i.e. when the size of eyeball increases, the focal length will decrease and vice versa.
+Oppositely, the size of the eyeball decreases in a hypermetropic eye, which increases the focal length.
+The focal length of a lens is inversely proportional to the size of the eyeball, i.e. when the size of the eyeball increases, the focal length will decrease and vice versa.

 - Both myopia and hypermetropia is refractive error, whose correction requires a different lens to correct these two conditions.
 The concave lens and convex lens is recommended for the treatment of myopia and hypermetropia.